solidi/writing/09-organize-at-the-whiteboard.md

 Once enough assumptions and approach material are generated, this means that you are now ready to write through your implementation code with confidence.
 You will be supported by both sides.
 Highlight and point to each step as you write the code.
 Carefully step through the approach, listed to your left.
 As you write your implementation, go back and forth double-checking the assumptions.

-Even if you struggle with the solve, you are the wizard of organization.
+Even if you struggle with the solve, you are a wizard of organization.

 > The main event is centered so it can be supported from all sides.